robstarbuck/documents/cv/index.md

 - Bristol, BS5
 - https://robstarbuck.uk

-Frontend Developer with nearly 20 years experience creating user interfaces.
+Web Developer with nearly 20 years experience creating user interfaces and full-stack solutions.
 My background in design ensures a strong focus on UX.
 I have a clear understanding of modern web standards and I'm a firm believer in "using the platform" to create exceptional user experiences.

 # Technical Skills

 - **Languages:** TypeScript, ES6+, HTML5, Modern CSS
-- **Frameworks & Libraries:** React, Lit, Angular, D3.js, RamdaJS
+- **Frontend:** React, Lit, Angular, D3.js, RamdaJS
+- **Backend:** Node.js, Deno
 - **Design & Testing:** Figma, Storybook, Adobe Creative Suite, Playwright
-- **UX Research & Strategy** Usability Testing, A/B Testing, User Interviews and Ethnographic Research

 # Experience

 ## [SouthBank](https://www.southbankbristol.biz/) - Community Space
-### Technical Support
+### Technical Support & Full Stack Developer
 #### Jan 2025 - Present, Bristol

-- **Redesign of Booking System UX**, Redesign of the customer booking system to simplify UX and better integrate with our workflow and calendar.
-Moved architecture over to Deno from Apps Script.
+- **Led a redesign of the customer booking system**, improving the user experience and internal workflows.
+Migrated the backend architecture from Google Apps Script to a modern Deno application.
 - **Manage and troubleshoot IT infrastructure**, Including Point-of-Sale (POS) integrations, to ensure smooth daily operations for staff and visitors.
 Management of stock-take software.

 <!--